 Lotus flower was another common motif.
 An important symbol in Buddhism, this particular flower represented purity, as it rises from the mud to bloom.

 so you want that flowery feel?
-Floral designs are currently everywhere at the moment, raging through asian and western wear, it is the ultimate badge of spring and summer femininity..
+Floral designs are currently everywhere at the moment, raging through Asian and western wear, it is the ultimate badge of spring and summer femininity.
+Turkish floral hijabs look really good as well.
 Try pairing your Hijab with a long flowing dress for that luscious summer feel and stand out from the rest!